drexed/lite-encryption/README.md

 ## Key

-Use the following to generate a base and salt key.
+Use the following to generate encryption values that you can then add to your credentials or ENV variables.

 ```ruby
 Lite::Encryption::Key.generate_iv       #=> "\x9C\x9F5<\xA5\x9B\x97\x97\xE2\x1DQ\x05"